Irma Weakens As She Hits Cuba Coast Hard, Expected to Regain Strength

 COLUMBIA, SC (WLTX) - Hurricane Irma has weakened a bit after hitting the northern coast of Cuba hard, but she is expected to regain strength.

-As of 8 a.m., Irma remains a Category 4 hurricane with decreased maximum sustained winds of 130 miles an hour.
-She continues to moves west northwest with her sights set on the Florida coast.
+As of 11 a.m.
+Saturday Irma went down to a Category 3 hurricane with decreased maximum sustained winds of 125 miles an hour.
+It continues to moves west northwest with her sights set on the Florida coast.

 While Irma won't directly strike our state, it could cause some hazardous conditions in South Carolina early next week.